joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 Look at the power point notes of Chapter 1 for answers.

-__NOTE:__ In my previous programming courses, on exams we focused more on terms relating to syntax, memory types, algorithms, high/low level languages, and types of errors.
-It's good to know the other terms too, but the others weren't focused on as much from what I remember.

 ### Chapter 2
 Just operator stuff.
 Good to practice if you're still are hesitant with type coercion, division, modulus, etc. I've sort of snuck in `cmath` into the first portion as well.
 For all of these (except cmath), check the Chapter 2 notes for more information if required. cmath can be found under Chapter 3.